Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence

-Similarly, as the scale separation between the forcing scale and domain size increases, the transition frequency decreases sharply, confirming earlier findings.
-We investigate the transition dynamics in terms of kinetic energy, flow polarity, and 2D phase-space diagrams, revealing that the transitions occur in two stages: during an initial stage, an efficient redistribution of kinetic energy by nonlinear triadic interactions facilitates a rapid transition from LSVs to jets and vice versa.
-In the second stage, the kinetic energy of the newly formed structure slowly adjusts to its associated (higher or lower) equilibrium value on a longer, viscous timescale, which leads to a time delay producing hysteretic transition behavior.
-Fluctuation-induced transitions may occur between different numbers of jets.
+Similarly, as the ratio of the forcing scale to the domain size increases, the transition rates increase sharply, confirming earlier findings.
+We investigate the transition dynamics in terms of kinetic energy, flow polarity, modal amplitude, and 2D phase-space diagrams, revealing that the transitions occur in two stages: in the initial stage, an efficient redistribution of kinetic energy by nonlinear triadic interactions facilitates a rapid transition from LSVs to jets and vice versa.
+In the second stage, the kinetic energy of the newly formed structure slowly adjusts to its associated (higher or lower) equilibrium value on a longer, viscous timescale, leading to a time delay that results in hysteretic transition behavior.
+Fluctuation-induced transitions may also occur between different numbers of jets.
 Our findings shed new light on the dynamics of coherent large-scale structures in anisotropic turbulence.